Pvt. Albert Joseph DuBois

 to work in the Civilian Conservation Corps.

-He grew up in Webster, Wisconsin, and was drafted into the army on April 9, 1941.
-He was sent to Ft.
-Knox, Kentucky and was assigned to A Company, 192nd Tank Battalion.
-The reason for this was that A Company had originated as a Wisconsin National Guard company and the army was attempting to fill vacancies created in each of the letter companies with men from the home states of the companies.
+He grew up in Webster, Wisconsin, and was drafted into the army on April 9, 1941, and was sent to Ft.
+Knox, Kentucky, where he was assigned to A Company, 192nd Tank Battalion.
+The reason for this was that A Company had originated as a Wisconsin National Guard company and the army was attempting to fill vacancies in each of the letter companies with men from the home states of the companies.
 In his opinion, he did not learn much at Ft.
 Knox since he was not there very long.
 The one thing that he did learn at Ft.
 Knox was how to drive a tank.

 Albert took part in the Louisiana maneuvers in